ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

 #### Static IP address pool

-Like when setting [the operation mode](#operation-mode), MetalLB uses a specific kind of resource for its static IP pools:
+Like with [the operation mode](#operation-mode-l2advertisement), MetalLB uses its own specific kind of resource for setting its static IP pools:

 1. Create the file `default-pool.ipaddresspool.metallb.yaml` in the `resources` folder: